nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_2.md

 # The Snakefile

 Snakemake uses a file called 'Snakefile' to configure the steps, or rules, of your pipeline.
 The basic Snakefile consists of several rules defining the inputs, outputs, and rule commands.

+!!! tip

+    The written contents of the tutorial are demonstrated in three short videos.
+We recommend watching the videos first and referring to the tutorial text for additional help.

 Part 1: Introducing the Snakefile and Snakemake